wheelercj/deploy/README.md

 # deploy

-Quickly deploy a web app to a remote server.
+Quickly deploy a web server to a remote machine.

 ```
 $ cd url-shortener